 If you have strong cravings or nicotine withdrawal symptoms:

 - Talk to one of Quitline counsellor, or request a Quitline callback.
 We've got lots of ideas and tips to help you stay quit.
 Give us a call on 13 7848.
 We can support you over the next few days and weeks.

 - Talk to your doctor about quitting.
 You can get discounted nicotine patches or quitting medication through you doctor.

-- If you're finding the first few weeks really tough, nicotine replacement therapy (NRT) products or quitting medications (Champix or Zyban) can help to take the edge off cravings and nicotine withdrawal symptoms.
-In fact, using Quitline with either NRT or a quitting medication is the most effective quitting method.
-Combination therapy (using NRT patches with a fast-acting NRT product like mouth spray or gum) is also really effective, especially when used with Quitline.
+- If you're finding the first few weeks really tough, stop smoking medications can help to take the edge off cravings and nicotine withdrawal symptoms.
+In fact, using Quitline with stop smoking medications like nicotine replacement therapy (NRT) or prescribed tablets, is the most effective quitting method.

 More tips to help you stay smokefree in the first few days